Ken MacLean

 -

-His recent book, Crimes in Archival Form: Human Rights, Fact Production, and Myanmar (Berkeley: University of California Press, 2022),explores the many ways in which human rights “facts” are produced rather than found.
-With Myanmar as his case study, MacLean examines the fact-finding practices of a human rights group, two cross-border humanitarian agencies, an international law clinic, and a global NGO-led campaign.
-Foregrounding fact-finding, in critical yet constructive ways, prompts long overdue conversations about the possibilities and limits of human rights documentation as a mode of truth-seeking.
+These projects, which reflect my continued interest in the soclal lives of documents (be their marterial or digital) and their material effects, have their roots in prior book projects.
+For example, my most recent book, Crimes in Archival Form: Human Rights, Fact Production, and Myanmar (University of California Press, 2022), explores the many ways in which human rights “facts” are produced rather than found.
+With Myanmar as my case study, I examine the fact-finding practices of a human rights group, two cross-border humanitarian agencies, an international law clinic, and a global NGO-led campaign.
+By foregrounding fact-finding, in critical yet constructive ways, I aim to prompt long overdue conversations about the possibilities and limits of human rights documentation as a mode of truth-seeking.
 Such conversations are particularly urgent in an era when the perpetrators of large-scale human rights violations exploit misinformation, weaponize disinformation, and employ outright falsehoods, including deep fakes, to undermine the credibility of those who document abuses and demand that they be held accountable for them in the court of public opinion and in courts of law.
-To respond to such attacks, MacLean compels practitioners and scholars alike to be more transparent about how human rights “fact” production works, why it is important, and when its use should prompt concern.
+To respond to such attacks, I argue, practitioners and scholars alike should be more transparent about how human rights “fact” production works, why it is important, and when its use should prompt concern.

-The book is now short-listed by ICAS (International Convention of Asian Scholars) for its 2023 Best Book Prize in the Social Sciences.
+The book was short-listed by ICAS (International Convention of Asian Scholars) for its 2023 Best Book Prize in the Social Sciences.

 Degrees